-The detailed design must consider "Water Sensitive Urban Design" principles, integrating the stormwater infrastructure into the urban design wherever possible. В Prior to commencement of use or Council's endorsement of any Community Management Statement, whichever occurs first.
+The detailed design must consider "Water Sensitive Urban Design" principles, integrating the stormwater infrastructure into the urban design wherever possible. В Implement the works identified in the approved Stormwater Management Plan and provide certification from an RPEQ that all works have been designed and constructed in accordance with this permit condition.
+Prior to commencement of use or Council's endorsement of any Community Management Statement, whichever occurs first.